codefresh-io/cap-docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 {% endraw %}
 {% endhighlight %}

 Here we have two steps, one that creates a Docker image and a second one that runs [unit tests]({{site.baseurl}}/docs/testing/unit-tests/) inside it.
-The order of execution is the same order of the steps in the YAML file.
+The order of execution is identical to the order of the steps in the YAML file.
 This means that unit tests will always run after the Docker image creation.

 Notice that the line `mode: sequential` is shown only for illustration purposes.
 Sequential mode is the default, and therefore this line can be omitted.